 International faculty members bring valuable experience, knowledge and perspectives to Drexel University and are a key element in any global institution.
 Attracting the best faculty is now a worldwide competition, and Drexel is eager to create a supportive and globally engaged academic home.
-To help meet the various needs of international faculty, the Office of Faculty Affairs and the Office of International Programs has published the Drexel University Guidebook for International Faculty: A Practical Guide to Working at Drexel and Living in Philadelphia.
+To help meet the various needs of international faculty, the Office of Faculty Affairs and the Office of Global Engagement and Education Abroad has published the Drexel University Guidebook for International Faculty: A Practical Guide to Working at Drexel and Living in Philadelphia.

 Active Recruiting Resources